torvalds/linux/Documentation/admin-guide/ext4.rst

 The case-insensitive file name lookup feature is supported on a per-directory basis, allowing the user to mix case-insensitive and case-sensitive directories in the same filesystem.
-It is enabled by flipping the +F inode attribute of an empty directory.
-The case-insensitive string match operation is only defined when we know how text in encoded in a byte sequence.
+It is enabled by flipping the +F iyesde attribute of an empty directory.
+The case-insensitive string match operation is only defined when we kyesw how text in encoded in a byte sequence.
 For that reason, in order to enable case-insensitive directories, the filesystem must have the casefold feature, which stores the filesystem-wide encoding model used.
 By default, the charset adopted is the latest version of Unicode (12.1.0, by the time of this writing), encoded in the UTF-8 form.
-The comparison algorithm is implemented by normalizing the strings to the Canonical decomposition form, as defined by Unicode, followed by a byte per byte comparison.
+The comparison algorithm is implemented by yesrmalizing the strings to the Cayesnical decomposition form, as defined by Unicode, followed by a byte per byte comparison.

 The case-awareness is name-preserving on the disk, meaning that the file name provided by userspace is a byte-per-byte match to what is actually written in the disk.
-The Unicode normalization format used by the kernel is thus an internal representation, and not exposed to the userspace nor to the disk, with the important exception of disk hashes, used on large case-insensitive directories with DX feature.
-On DX directories, the hash must be calculated using the casefolded version of the filename, meaning that the normalization format used actually has an impact on where the directory entry is stored.
+The Unicode yesrmalization format used by the kernel is thus an internal representation, and yest exposed to the userspace yesr to the disk, with the important exception of disk hashes, used on large case-insensitive directories with DX feature.
+On DX directories, the hash must be calculated using the casefolded version of the filename, meaning that the yesrmalization format used actually has an impact on where the directory entry is stored.

 When we change from viewing filenames as opaque byte sequences to seeing